The art of Mickey of Ulladulla 1825-1891

 1951

-- Brian Crozier article on the discovery of two works in Grafton.
+- Brian Crozier article on the discovery of two works by Mickey in Grafton, previously donated to the local historical society.

 1991